-If you want to make sure you put time into your side hustle, it helps to pick something that’s easy to re-schedule.
-Side gigs like dog-walking or babysitting might seem appealing, but remember these could be more difficult to arrange around your regular job.
+If you want to make sure you put time into your side hustle, it helps to pick something that’s easy to reschedule.
+Side gigs like dog walking, real estate, or babysitting might seem appealing, but they could be more difficult to arrange around your regular day job.

 2. Does the idea align with your passions and interests?

-But it’s these hours tucked away in life’s margins that tend to be the best time to do the focused work needed to get something off the ground; the workday is done, the weekend is still a couple of days away, and since you’ve already watched all the true-crime documentaries on Netflix, your schedule is wide open.
+But it’s these hours tucked away in life’s margins that tend to be the best time to do the focused work needed to get something off the ground.
+The workday is done, the weekend is still a couple of days away, and since you’ve already watched all the true-crime documentaries on Netflix, your schedule is wide open.

 But, try as you might, sometimes you just won’t want to work.
 That’s why it’s ideal if your side hustle closely pairs with what you’re passionate about, even if it’s not the end-product itself.
-That might mean some aspect of running things behind the scenes, or maybe it’s just immersing yourself in a new topic or field of interest.
-Whatever the appeal, a good litmus test is that you’re drawn to the work when you’re procrastinating on something else—that little bit of enthusiasm can go a long way.
+That might mean you enjoy some aspect of running things behind the scenes or immersing yourself in a new topic or field of interest, or you have a desire to do something to help people.

 3. Is the idea financially viable?